-NCAA Approved Prerequisite: Instructor/proficiency assessment placement College Now course

-1 World Language Credit:

-Course ID: WLAPSLAA & WLAPSLAB
+Prerequisite: Instructor/proficiency assessment placement Credit: 1 World Language Course ID: WLAPSLAA & WLAPSLAB

 AP Spanish is intended for accelerated students who have completed Spanish 4 or a minimum of 1 credit in the CHS Dual Language Immersion program.
 This course prepares students for the Advanced Placement exam in May.
 Students continue to develop their Spanish language skills and proficiency in reading, writing, listening, and speaking.
 Thematic vocabulary, literature, and culture are woven throughout the course.
 Test scores may be used to earn the Oregon State Seal of Biliteracy. required for DLI students